 A Mind of Winter

-This publication accompanies and documents the first Austrian museum exhibition of the artists.
-In addition to the topic of Kitsch, it offers a new approach to their work by linking it to American Gothic.
+This publication accompanies and documents the artist couple's first Austrian museum exhibition and, in addition to the theme of kitsch as a new approach to their work, also addresses the theme of American Gothic.

 Edited by Thorsten Sadowsky for the Museum der Moderne Salzburg